montogeek/laravel-docs-es/views.md

 In the example above, the variable `$name` is made accessible to the view and contains `Victoria`.

-If you wish, you may pass an array of data as the second parameter to the `make` method:
+If you wish, you may pass an array of data as the second parameter to the `view` helper:

 	$view = view('greetings', $data);

 #### Sharing Data With All Views

 Occasionally, you may need to share a piece of data with all views that are rendered by your application.
-You have several options: the `view` helper, the `Illuminate\Contracts\View\Factory` [contract](/5.0/contracts), or a wildcard [view composer](#view-composers).
+You have several options: the `view` helper, the `Illuminate\Contracts\View\Factory` [contract](/docs/5.0/contracts), or a wildcard [view composer](#view-composers).

 For example, using the `view` helper: